AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dm-journey-part2.md

 >[!TIP]
 >
->For best results, Adobe recommends that you read and view the Dynamic Media Journey on a desktop computer.
+>For best results, Adobe recommends that you read and view this Dynamic Media Journey on a desktop computer.

 ## Anatomy of a Dynamic Media URL and how Dynamic Media delivers content {#dm-journey-d}